dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 argument position.
 In order to avoid having this special case which can complicate the code generation slightly, we generate a wrapper function for every data constructor.
-This wrapper function is then used instead of the data constructor occurence itself.
+This wrapper function is then used instead of the data constructor occurrence itself.

-The following example contains a definition of `Pair` data type and the corresponding wrapper function for its only data constructor:
+The following example contains a definition of the `Pair` data type and the corresponding wrapper function for its only data constructor:

 ~~~